Skip to Content

 Start by identifying activities that bring you joy and relaxation.
 It could be as simple as taking a long bath, reading a book, practicing yoga, or going for a walk in nature.
 The key is to choose activities that make you feel good and help you disconnect from past stress and trauma.

-See also 8 Clear Body Language Signs He Secretly Likes You
+See also 8 Clear Signs He'll Never Forget You

 Don’t underestimate the power of physical activity.
 Exercise can be a great way to relieve stress and improve your mood, thanks to the endorphins released during physical exertion.
 Find a form of exercise you enjoy, whether it’s a high-energy spin class, a calming yoga session, or just a daily walk.